piiiyuushh/TF-Activity/terraform-treasure-hunt/README.md

 # 🗺️ Terraform Treasure Hunt

 Welcome to the **Terraform Treasure Hunt** — a hands-on quiz designed to test your Terraform, AWS, and DevOps skills.
-Inside this repository you’ll find **intentionally broken** Terraform code and unusual configurations.
+Inside this repository you’ll find **broken** Terraform code and unusual configurations.
 Your job: **find the problems, List Down, and submit your answers**.

 ---
 ## 📝 The Scenario
-- You have 20 minutes for completing this activity.
+- You have **20 minutes** for completing this activity.

 Here's the scenario for the activity:-